 How Much Money Can Solar Panels Save You?

-The average residential solar system in the U.S. will range $20,000 and $40,000 depending on the home.
+The average installation cost of a residential solar system in the U.S. will range $20,000 and $40,000 depending on the home.
 Here’s a quick look at the national averages, as calculated by our EcoWatch experts:

 Lower Taxes & Access to Other Incentives